julzaza/wildwitchherbs/_posts/2025-09-22-cow-dung-hair-loss-folk-remedy.md

 ---

 This earthy remedy belongs to the same rugged tradition that gave rise to Vlach river-magic and graveyard charms.
-To explore that neighboring lore, wander east to the Timok Valley in [Vlach Magic of Negotin](/vlach-magic-negotin-serbia/), where old women still whisper spells over herbs gathered at moonrise.
+To explore that neighboring lore, wander east to the Timok Valley in **[Vlach Magic of Negotin](/vlach-magic-negotin-serbia/)**, where old women still whisper spells over herbs gathered at moonrise.

 ---